dbeatty10/dbt-mysql/README.md

 This plugin ports [dbt](https://getdbt.com) functionality to MySQL 8.0.

 This is an experimental plugin:
-- We have not tested it against older versions of MySQL or storage engines other than the default of InnoDB
+- We have not tested it extensively or with storage engines other than the default of InnoDB
+- MariaDB compatibility is untested
 - Compatiblity with other [dbt packages](https://hub.getdbt.com/) (like [dbt_utils](https://hub.getdbt.com/fishtown-analytics/dbt_utils/latest/)) is also untested

 Please read these docs carefully and use at your own risk.
 [Issues](https://github.com/dbeatty10/dbt-mysql/issues/new) and [PRs](https://github.com/dbeatty10/dbt-mysql/blob/main/CONTRIBUTING.rst#contributing) welcome!